kylr1516/ecen224/_pages/overview.md

 ## Course Content

+Welcome to ECEn 224!
+We are excited to teach you all about computer systems.
+This class will provide you with the fundamental knowledge of how a computer works and will be your anchor for all future computing classes.
+This class is a sampling class.
+We will cover many different topics, but we will not dive too deep into any particular subject.
+The course will give you a taste of what each follow-on computing class offers.
+After taking this class, you will be familiar with the vocabulary, challenges, and exciting aspects of computer systems.
+You will be ready to take high-level computing classes.

+In terms of preparation for the class, we only assume that you have had one semester of programming (CS 111).
+If you know nothing else about computers, that is great!
+That's why you are here—to learn more about computers!
+The class will follow a bottom-up approach.
+We will start with one of the fundamental building blocks of computers: data.
+From data, we will learn how to manipulate and control data through programming by learning the C programming language.
+We will then learn how a computer takes a C program and translates it into something it can understand and executes that program.
+Finally, we will learn how computers get and output data to different systems.

+This class has three primary goals:

+1. Understand how a computer works.

+2. Become an excellent C programmer.

+3. Learn important *practical* computing skills.

+We have designed the lectures and labs to be engaging, practical, and (hopefully) fun.
+This class will not be easy, but it will be gratifying.

 ## Course Makeup

 This course is made up of six major components that all work together to help make you an expert in computer systems.